beacon1096/letsencrypt-routeros-docker-cloudflare/README.md

 ```

 ### CertBot Let's Encrypt
+Open docker-cert.sh and have a check

-Change *-d {DOMAIN}* to your domain.
+Change *\*.{DOMAIN}* to your domain.
 Wildcard will work as well

 Select the correct tag according to your architecture, for arm64 the one I'm using is arm64v8:20210817

+run the setup script

 *follow CertBot instructions*

-and run the setup script
 ```sh
 /opt/letsencrypt-routeros-docker-cloudflare/docker-cert.sh
 ```